Note: Our site links to products sold by outside vendors, and we may earn a commission if you purchase an item after clicking a link. Learn more.

 Money-Back Guarantees and Warranties.
 Shavers usually have a pretty generous return period—most manufacturers have a 30-day return policy, and a warranty that goes up to two years.
 Not all manufacturers are the same, though, and you may want to compare plans.
 Pro-Tip: some warranties exclude certain parts from the warranty, like shaving heads or cleaning stations or something like that, so keep an eye out for that type of language in the warranty itself.
 As we said, most warranties and return periods are pretty straight-forward, but it never hurts to read the fine print.

 Sensitive Skin.
-It doesn't get talked about too much, but there are a LOT of guys out there with sensitive skin.
-If that's you, there are models that have a "sensitive skin" setting, and there are other models that are specifically designed for men with sensitive skin, as well as older/elderly men.
-We've found that both are good options (and, as a general rule, the "wet" setting is widely believed to be easier on the skin than the "dry" setting).
+It doesn’t get talked about too much, but there are a LOT of guys out there with sensitive skin.
+If that’s you, there are models that have a “sensitive skin” setting, and there are other models that are specifically designed for men with sensitive skin (and we discuss that model below in our “Review” section), as well as older/elderly men.
+We’ve found that both are good options (and, as a general rule, the “wet” setting is widely believed to be easier on the skin than the “dry” setting).

 It's important to also note that if you're used to using regular razors—either disposables, cartridge razors, or even safety razors or straight razors—switching to an electric shaver often comes with an "itchy transition period."
 Electric shavers are a lot different than traditional blade razors, and they shorten your whiskers in a way that's very, very different than the traditional "with a regular razor" shave.
 It's not uncommon for your skin to freak out a little bit, and get red, or bumpy, or tender.
 For many guys, those reactions tend to go away after a couple of uses with an electric shaver, after your skin acclimates to the shave the device provides.